Crushcrushcrush

-"Crushcrushcrush" (stylized in all lowercase) is a song by American rock band Paramore, released in late 2007 as the third single from the group's second studio album Riot!.
+"Crushcrushcrush" is a song by the American rock band Paramore, released in late 2007 as the third single from the group's second studio album Riot!.
 It was made available in the United Kingdom for download from November 5 and purchase on November 26, 2007.
 The single is also playable on various music video games such as Rock Band, Rock Band Unplugged, Guitar Hero On Tour: Decades, and Ultimate Band.
 The single won a Teen Choice Award for "Choice Rock Track".
 It was also used briefly in NCIS, in the episode "Stakeout".
 On March 24, 2016, the song was certified Platinum in the United States for selling over 1,000,000 copies.

+Composition

+"Crushcrushcrush" has been described as alternative rock and power pop.

 Reception

 Alex Fletcher at Digital Spy described the song as having "Juicy riffs, a humongous chorus, a cheesy breakdown."
 Fletcher also commented on the song being more Kelly Clarkson and Avril Lavigne than Metallica.
 It is observed as a very catchy song at BBC News Online, whom stated "The further into it you get, the better it becomes with some brilliant and energetic guitars joining in."
 Ed Masley at The Arizona Republic ranked it as the 12th best Paramore song, stating "As for the crushes in the title, they're whispered in a voice that may be best described as sinister.
 And the guitar licks seal the deal."
 Jerry Holkins, however, remarked, "The lyrics are beyond incoherent, a dreadlock of oily nonsense that is either the result of schizophrenia, multiple authorship, or collated from multiple failed songs and compressed into some tar lozenge of epic failure."

+In 2014, thought catalog included "crushcrushcrush" in their list of 49 Phenomenally Angsty Pop-Punk Songs From The 2000s You Forgot Existed.
 In 2017, NME ranked the song number five on their list of the 10 greatest Paramore songs, and in 2021, Kerrang! ranked the song number one on their list of the 20 greatest Paramore songs.